diasbruno/vmc/readme.md

 (kinda simulating that this pattern/code/style is replicate in more than just our test function).
-Each run will be started in a setInterval executed every 250ms, 500ms and 1s (so maybe it will have leftovers to run after a GC is triggered - pretend it's a "heave load").
+Each run will be started in a setInterval executed every 250ms, 500ms and 1s (so maybe it will have leftovers to run after a GC is triggered - pretend it's a "heavy load").

 In this setup, imagine that we are not just running our code, but third-party code, libraries and framework, everybody using